patrick-crawford/WEB422-Backup/notes/intro-web-services.md

 However, other efforts took advantage of the web and its existing features and benefits.
 In other words, they simply followed the [HTTP specification](https://tools.ietf.org/html/rfc7230) and its *ex post facto* architecture definition, to create true and pure web services.
 These kinds of web services, often termed "Web API", "RESTful web services", or "HTTP services", exploded in use and popularity from about 2005 onwards, and are now the preferred design approach.

+NOTE: in addition to REST programming using HTTP, a number of other protocols and approaches have become popular in recent years, especially with the rise of mobile and low-power Internet of Things (IoT) network devices.
+Specifically [gRPC](https://grpc.io/) for remote procedure calls and [GraphQL](https://graphql.org/) for creating custom queries of data sources on the server.
+REST APIs continue to be the most popular, and will be our focus in this course, but it's good to be aware of trends in the industry.

 <br>

 ### Are web services important?